 Many older homes may have minor damage but major issues like a damaged roof, flooding basements, and property disputes should be laid out honestly.

 If you’re prepared to begin the home selling process, a top-rated Clever Partner Agent in North Dakota is ready to offer their full service for a discounted commission.
-Fill out this online form to team up with an expert for a flat $3,000 or 1% on a sale over $350,000, after the transaction is final.
+Fill out this online form to team up with an expert for 1.5% listing commission.